Diablo (series): Premise

 The universe of Diablo is divided into three realms: the High Heavens, the Burning Hells, and the human world of Sanctuary.
 Ever since their creation, the angels of the High Heavens and the demons of the Burning Hells have been at war with one another.
 Sanctuary was created by rebel angels and demons tired of the war, with their first children being dubbed Nephalem.
 The descendants of the Nephalem are humanity, and become a focal point for both angels and demons who wish to influence them for their own goals due to sharing angelic and demonic heritage.

 The series' title character and main antagonist is Diablo, the Lord of Terror.
 According to the backstory and lore provided by Blizzard Entertainment, Diablo functions as one of the seven Great Evils presiding over the Burning Hells.
 Diablo eventually becomes the Prime Evil after absorbing the six other Great Evils, including his two brothers: Baal, the Lord of Destruction, and Mephisto, the Lord of Hatred.
 Two key characters who oppose Diablo in the series are Deckard Cain, an elderly scholar and the last descendant of the original Horadrim who serves as the core narrator of lore in the first three Diablo games, and Tyrael, a member of the High Heavens' ruling Angiris Council who is sympathetic to humanity.

-Due to the ending of Diablo 2 and the events of Diablo 3, some humans begin awakening their Nephalem heritage.
+Due to the ending of Diablo II and the events of Diablo III, some humans begin awakening their Nephalem heritage.
 This awakening allows them to challenge the final Evils and eventually Diablo himself, after he manipulates events to become the Prime Evil.
 Though initially imprisoned, Diablo escapes and the Nephalem are perceived as a threat due to felling both angels and demons.

+In Diablo IV, set 50 years after Diablo III, Lilith returns to reshape Sanctuary and stop the eternal conflict, with the protagonist the Wanderer traveling to stop her.

 Games

 Diablo

 The setting of Diablo is the town of Tristram, the de facto capital of the Kingdom of Khanduras on the world of Sanctuary.
 The actual fighting takes place beneath the town in a maze of dungeons, catacombs, and caves that lead into the depths of Hell.

-The plot of Diablo centers around a player character undertaking a series of quests to free Tristram from Hell-spawned evil, descending through twelve levels of dungeons into Hell itself (the final four levels), where the player battles the title character, Diablo, Lord of Terror — one of the seven "Evils", demon lords who once ruled Hell.
+The plot of Diablo centers around a player character undertaking a series of quests to free Tristram from Hell-spawned evil, descending through twelve levels of dungeons into Hell itself (the final four levels), where the player battles the title character, Diablo, Lord of Terror—one of the seven "Evils", demon lords who once ruled Hell.

 Diablo offers three character classes and the Hellfire expansion offers three more.
 Players can play as Warriors, Rogues (archers), or Sorcerers.
 Each class has its own place in the game's history, and all three classes make appearances as non-player characters in the sequel.
 All three classes have the same general skills and access to the same spells.
 Each of them has a class-specific skill (Item Repair, Trap Disarm, and Staff Recharge, respectively) that has as many drawbacks as benefits, except for Trap Disarm.